RADIS: Remote Attestation of Distributed IoT Services: System model

 \section{System model}

-We consider a distributed IoT system, where each heterogeneous IoT device $D_i$ provides a number $n_i$ of services, each uniquely identified as $S_iu$ where $1 \leq u \leq n_i$.
+We consider a distributed IoT system, where each heterogeneous IoT device $D_i$ provides a number $n_i$ of services.
 In a typical distributed IoT service, each service invokes an explicit service request to another service according to a predefined interaction model.
-At runtime, a distributed IoT service may follow various service flows, thus, the aim of the attestation mechanism is to check the integrity of a distributed service by verifying that a given service flow is legitimate.
-In modeling the attestation scheme of a distributed IoT service, we consider the presence of the following entities: \begin{itemize} \item Device $D_i$: a number of interconnected devices that compose a distributed IoT system.
-Each device hosts $n_i$ different services, which can be identified in the distributed system by a unique name $S_iu$, for $1 \leq u \leq n_i$. \item System operator $OP$: responsible for the trusted deployment of the distributed IoT system. \item Verifier $Vrf$: a trusted external party who checks the integrity of a service flow of the distributed IoT system. $Vrf$ may be different from $OP$. $Vrf$ has access to the binaries of all the services deployed on the distributed IoT system.
+A distributed IoT service may follow various service flows at run-time,, thus, the aim of the attestation mechanism is to check the integrity of a distributed service by verifying that a given service flow is legitimate.
+In modelling the attestation scheme of a distributed IoT service, we consider the presence of the following entities:

+\begin{itemize} \item Device $D_i$: a number of interconnected devices that compose a distributed IoT system.
+Each device hosts $n_i$ different services, each uniquely identified as $S_iu$, for $1 \leq u \leq n_i$. \item System operator $OP$: responsible for the trusted deployment of the distributed IoT system. \item Verifier $Vrf$: a trusted external party who checks the integrity of a service flow of the distributed IoT system. $Vrf$ may be different from $OP$. $Vrf$ has access to the binaries of all the services deployed on the distributed IoT system.
 The attestation runs periodically at an arbitrary time determined by $Vrf$. \end{itemize}

 Initially, an IoT system operator $OP$ validates the identities of the devices, authorizes their access, and verifies the correct version of the software and services available on them.
 Then, a Verifier $Vrf$, responsible for the integrity check of the distributed services, performs an offline procedure to measure all genuine services that compose the distributed IoT system.
 During the service measurement procedure, $Vrf$ considers the legitimate service flows and all possible legitimate control-flows of the genuine services that compose a service flow.
 Next, $Vrf$ generates the measurement for each service flow, and at the end of this procedure, $Vrf$ stores in a database a single hash value for each legitimate service flow.
-A conceptual overview of our system model is depicted in Figure \ref{fig:system_model}.
+A conceptual overview of our system model is depicted in \autoref{fig:system_model}.